web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/hmr.md

 };
 ```

-In order to solve this problem, you need to reference React's development environment products and install React Devtools.
-After the installation is complete, you can implement hot updates
+To solve this problem, you need to reference the React development artifacts and install React Devtools, then hot reloading will work properly.

 If you are unsure about the type of React build you are using, you can refer to the [React documentation - Use the Production Build](https://legacy.reactjs.org/docs/optimizing-performance#use-the-production-build).